-If we want to compute the probability (p-value) that a nurse is present with 14 or more incidents in Elffers' method of testing a null hypothesis of no systematic effects on these combined data (but he actually did not test it in this way on the combined data, see below), we have to sum the probabilities for $L = 14, 15, \ldots, 27$ , and then we get the probability of about one in 3.8 million.
-This is a very small probability, although still about 100 times larger than the probability Elffers arrived at as described below.
-For the model we introduce in the next section, however, we get, using the same data, a probability of one in 49.
+Computing the probability (p-value) that a nurse is present with 14 or more incidents in Elffers's method of testing a null hypothesis of no systematic effects on these combined data (but he actually did not test it in this way on the combined data; see below) requires summing the probabilities for L = 14, 15, ..., 27, for the probability of about 1 in 3 million.
+For the model introduced in the next section, however, which used the same data, there is a probability of 1 in 46.

-However, Elffers proceeded somewhat differently, not combining the data of the different hospitals.
-The details of what he actually did are described in [6].
-The most important mistake he made in his calculation was to take the three hospitals separately, and multiplying the probabilities he got for these separately.
-This has the absurd consequence that a nurse working in several different hospitals gets a higher chance of being accused of inexplicably being present at incidences than a nurse working in just one hospital.
-In this way he arrived at his estimate that the probability that Lucia de Berk was present at the given numbers of incidents at the Juliana Children's hospital and the Red Cross hospital was equal to one in 342 million.
-We refer the interested reader to [6] and to Chapter 7 "Math error number 7: the incredible coincidence" of the book [7].
+Elffers proceeded somewhat differently-not combining the data of the different hospitals (the details of what he actually did are described in Meester, Collins, Gill, and van Lambalgen).
+The mostimportant mistake he made in his calculation was to take the three hospitals separately, and multiply the probabilities he got for these separately.
+This has the absurd consequence that a nurse working in several different hospitals gets a higher chance of being accused of inexplicably being present at incidents than a nurse working in just one hospital.

+In this way, he arrived at his estimate that the probability that Lucia de Berk was present at the given number of incidents at the Juliana Children's Hospital and the Red Cross Hospital was equal to 1 in 342 million.
+(Meester, Collins, Gill, and van Lambalgen, "Math error number 7: the incredible coincidence" [Schneps and Colmez]).

-Post-hoc testing
+Post-hoc Testing